arturdryomov/pages/content/posts/2021-03-08-auto-github-pull-requests.md

 ```
 {{</details>}}

+> [!WARNING]
-> :triangular_flag_on_post: Notice that the update script uses a user-provided GitHub token
+> Notice that the update script uses a user-provided GitHub token
 > in addition to the GitHub-provided one.
 The latter
 > [does not trigger consecutive workflows](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#using-the-github_token-in-a-workflow).
 > This means that PRs will be updated but there will be no runs due to new changes.